 Set near the end of the 19th century, the story revolves around the mysterious Nemeton Monastery and takes place entirely within its grounds.
 The game's namesake, Koudelka Iasant, a gypsy woman gifted with psychic abilities, arrives to investigate the callings of a spirit from within the walls.
 Shortly thereafter, she encounters two fellows, Edward Plunkett, an adventurer based loosely on the author of the same name, and James O'Flaherty, a bishop sent to recover an artifact of the Catholic Church.
 The trio soon discovers that the house of God has been tainted by the misguided experiments of a man trying to revive his deceased wife.

-The three are drastically different from one another, and the game does a good job of expressing their connection as a team, even if they don't necessarily get along.
+The three are drastically different from one another, and the game does a good job of expressing their reliance on one another, even if they don't necessarily get along.
 Beyond the central three, the game features only a handful of additional characters.
-The development team chose to work with a limited set and got the most out of them.
-Each is given a fair amount of backstory, which is very beneficial for getting the player invested in the game's world.
+The development team chose to work with a limited set and got a fair amount out of them.
+Each is given a fair amount of backstory in a relatively short amount of time, which is beneficial for getting the player invested in the game's world.

-A Bump In The NightThe sound design does a slight disservice to that investment.
+The sound design does a slight disservice to that investment.
 Hiroki Kikuta, the primary composer of the Mana series takes the reigns of the music department, and while quality is a non-issue, there are several oddities with regard to the soundtrack.
-For starters, music is incredibly scarce, appearing almost exclusively during battle, and there's little in the way of variety.
-You'll be listening to the same tune over and over again in random battles.
+Ultimately, music is incredibly scarce, appearing almost exclusively during battle, and there is very little in the way of variety.
+You'll be listening to the same tune over and over again during random battles, and it eventually becomes mind-numbing.
 Thankfully, bosses receive a different soundtrack, but it's little comfort, as you'll be reverting back to that mind-numbing tune before long.

 Home Sweet Home

-Battle relies on random battles as the method for entering into combat, however, the combat system itself includes a few noteworthy additions to shake up the formula.
+Koudelka relies on random battles as the method for entering into combat.
+The battle system itself includes a few noteworthy additions to shake up the formula.
 Namely, it takes place on a 5x6 grid, similar to many tactical role-playing games in a sense.
-The party moves around the squares based on turn timers, which are determined by their stats.
-These are determined as the player levels the group.
-One is able to distribute points into their attributes, allowing you to determine their effectiveness and specializations in combat.
+The party moves around the squares based on a turn timer, much like the one seen in the Disgaea series, with a character's stats determining when they'll be able to move.

-Troubled WatersThe greatest fault lies in the lack of cohesion between the genres.
+Koudelka's greatest fault lies in the lack of cohesion between the genres.
 Ultimately, the fundamentals of the two just don't mesh.
 Survival-horror conventions, such as ammo and limited items are completely undercut by role-playing mechanics that have been carried over, healing magic being a major offender.
 Further exasperating the problem is the combat system itself, which maintains item drops as a mechanic, and with that, one is able to collect items by simply grinding through enemies.

-Time Spent: 13-24 hours per playthrough.
+Time Spent: 24 and 13 hours per respective playthrough.